atweiden/finn/doc/Syntax.md

 to create nested directory trees full of Finn source files that may each write to an arbitrary file path under the project root.

-If you wish to write to a file path outside of `$PROJECT_ROOT`, prepend the file path with `file://`.
+If you wish to escape this paradigm of the leading `/` signifiying `$PROJECT_ROOT`, prepend the file path with `file://`.
 The following Sectional Block writes its content to `/tmp/app/cmd-history.txt`:

 ```finn
 --- file:///tmp/app/cmd-history.txt